ialserda-matrik/devops/README.md

 ### Make a new release
 - Configure the right artifact version snapshot number in the root pom in the development branch.
 - Commit and push the development branch to remote.
 - Make release branch from development branch using gitflow.
-Set version to snapshot version without SNAPSHOT text.
+Set version ( use pattern vMajor.Minor.Build ) to snapshot version without SNAPSHOT text.
 - Push release branch to remote.
 - Update artifact version snapshot number in the root pom in the development branch to new candidate release number.
 - Start Jenkins job ArtifactoryDev and choose release branch, enable tag checkbox and optional enable deploy checkbox.